West Bromwich pollen forecast - today, tomorrow and the week ahead

 Is pollen high in West Bromwich right now?

-On 25 June 2026, overall pollen levels in West Bromwich are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in West Bromwich are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in West Bromwich tomorrow?

-On 26 June 2026, pollen conditions in West Bromwich will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in West Bromwich will be different from today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in West Bromwich this week?